 An Lynchburg Express Account can also be used to supplement a student’s meal plan, or as a stand-alone meal plan for non-resident students.

-Residential Lynchburg College students have a mandatory College meal plan.
-Lynchburg College recognizes the importance of providing reasonable accommodations in its dining services’ policies and practices where necessary, for individuals with disabilities to use and enjoy College Dining Services.
+Residential University of Lynchburg students have a mandatory College meal plan.
+University of Lynchburg recognizes the importance of providing reasonable accommodations in its dining services’ policies and practices where necessary, for individuals with disabilities to use and enjoy College Dining Services.
 Dietary Accommodations are provided to assist students with verifiable need for reasonable accommodation.